davidsferreira02/lbaw2373/EAP/EAP.md

 ## EAP

 ### A7: Web Resources Specification

 The web application architecture that has to be developed is described, along with a list of resources and their attributes, such as graphical interface references and response formats in JSON.
+The following operations over data are available on this page: generate, view, amend, and remove

 ### 1. Overview